LeonardoLopezIntel/staruml-gitbook/user-guide/basic-concepts.md

 Many users are confusing the difference between **diagramming or drawing** tools such as Microsoft Visio and **modeling** tools such StarUML or Rational Software Architect.
 First you need to understand a diagram is not a model.

 **Model** or **software model** is a description of any aspect of a software system such as structure, behavior, requirement, and so on.
-A software model can be represented in textual, mathmatical or visual form.
+A software model can be represented in textual, mathematical or visual form.
 A **Model element** is a building block of a software model.

 A **Diagram** is a visual geometric symbolic representation of a software model.
 A software model can be represented in one or more diagrams with different aspects.
 For example, a diagram can focus on class hierarchical structure while another diagram can focus on interaction between objects.
 Diagrams consists of **view elements**, which are visual representations of a **model element**.